pybraries/pybraries/docs/readme.rst

 All libraries.io methods are implemented, except updating a subscription to not include prereleases.
-This option can be toggled on the `libaries.io`_ website.
+This option can be toggled on the `libraries.io`_ website.

+Key terms for keywords:
+*host* is a repository host platform. e.g. GitHub *owner* is a repository owner. e.g. pandas-dev
+*repo* is a repository. e.g. pandas

+*manager* is a package manager. e.g. PyPI
+*package* is a package distributed by a package manager. e.g. pandas

+Note that many repos and packages share the same name.
+Many owners and repos also share the same name.

+Many methods return a dict with package or repo information.

+We plan to break out the subscribe methods into their own API.

 Docs
 ____